netgusto/bowser/README.md

-# bowser - Browser switch
+# ⭐ Bowser - Default browser switch

 Bowser is a MacOS application that selects the browser to open for a URL based on rules you define.